patrickkunka/typed-object/README.md

 Thankfully, various lesser-known native features already exist to provide us with the ability to create much stricter constructs within vanilla ES5 JavaScript, without having to resort to higher-level abstractions such as TypeScript.

-The *TypedObject* constructor uses these features to effortlessly generate strict objects, ideal for data storage and transport within large scale client-side or server-side applications.
+The *TypedObject* constructor uses these features to effortlessly generate strict, strongly-typed objects, ideal for data storage and transport within large scale client-side or server-side applications.

 ## Example